madhankumar1192000/task-manager/README.md

 # Task Management Assesment

-A simple and responsive Task Management application that helps users manage their daily tasks efficiently.
+A responsive Task Management application that helps users manage their daily tasks efficiently.
 Users can add, edit, complete, and delete tasks from their personal task list.

 # Features